Guide for Prospective Majors and Minors

 Career Opportunities

 Your philosophy courses will prepare you for a wide range of careers—in law, business, finance, management, technology, journalism, education, politics, and civil service—by cultivating your abilities to think critically and creatively about complex problems, and to express yourself with confidence and clarity.
-According to the data provided by the American Philosophical Association (2016–2017), students that major in philosophy have the highest starting salary in the humanities, and they earn more than any other humanities major throughout their career.
-As a student of philosophy, you will gain valuable skills that will help as you prepare to embark on a career.
+According to the data gathered by PayScale (2020-2011), students who graduated with a degree in Philosophy tended to have both the highest starting salary of any humanities major ($52,600) and highest percent increase between starting and mid-career salary ($94,300).
+Additionally, Philosophy graduates tend to earn more over the course of their career than people who majored in any humanities fields.
+As a student of philosophy, you will gain valuable skills that will help as you both prepare and advance on your professional career path

-Top Attributes Employers Seek (NACE Job Outlook Report, 2018)
+Top Attributes Employers Seek On A Cadindate’s Resume (NACE Job Outlook Report, 2024)

 Practical Skills Obtained by Majoring in Philosophy